Royal government

 french government

-Between 1643 and 1792, France was ruled by just three Bourbon kings, all of them named Louis.
+Between 1643 and 1792, France was ruled by just three Bourbon kings, all named Louis.
 Under the first of these kings, Louis XIV, royal power was increased and extended across France.
 His successors, however, found it difficult to assert similar levels of royal power over a nation that was rapidly changing and approaching bankruptcy.

-As a child of nine, Louis was driven from his palaces by a bitter civil war, instigated by the nobility and Paris parlements against the crown and royal ministers.
+The French monarchy reached its zenith under Louis XIV, the ‘Sun King’, who ruled between 1643 and 1715.
+As a child of nine, Louis was driven from his palaces during a bitter civil war that was instigated by the nobility and Paris parlements against the crown and royal ministers.

 In 1661, shortly after Louis reached adulthood, he shocked the royal court by assuming absolute control of the government.

-Louis worked to impose an absolutist system on France.
-He refused to select a high ranking aristocrat as his chief minister, instead choosing ministers and officials on merit, including several commoners.
+He refused to select a high ranking aristocrat as his chief minister, instead choosing his ministers and officials on merit, including several commoners.

 The new king took a close interest in matters of government, administration, policy, law and the military.
 He insisted on reviewing and signing important orders personally.
 He also ordered a series of military reforms and expanded the national standing army, ending his reliance on the armies of provincial noblemen.